Vectorworks/developer-scripting/Function Reference/Functions/LineTo.md

 |p|REAL|Line endpoint.|

 ## Remarks
 (Joel Sciamma, 2006.08.14): After the line is drawn, the graphics pen is set to the end of the line ready to draw another object.
-Use [[VS:MoveTo| MoveTo]] to reset the graphics pen position.
+Use [ MoveTo](MoveTo.md) to reset the graphics pen position.

 ## Examples
 #### VectorScript ####